The Obvious Guide to Driving Excellence

 Moda Bagno

-In 2024, the iconic brand turned 50 and approached Marlon Tate to create a celebratory campaign.
-Our intention was to celebrate the brand’s heritage of 50 years of style so to reflect this, we centred the campaign’s look around a “dynamic” logo system, featuring 50 kinetic logo-idents that reference different styles of furniture and interior design.
-To top it all up, we developed a month-long campaign that encompasses 200 unique print, digital and outdoor executions plus a limited edition of shopping bags and merch. ‘‘We really wanted to reference the brand’s unapologetic creative heritage by creating something that’s really off, but is also funny and superfluous’’ Marlon Tate’s creative Director, Nikos Georgópoulos, said to The Brand Identity earlier this year.
+In 2024, the iconic brand turned 50 and approached us to create a celebratory brand identity and campaign.
+Our intention was to celebrate the brand’s heritage of 50 years of style so to reflect this, we centred the campaign’s look around a “dynamic” logo system, featuring 50 custom kinetic logo-idents that reference different styles of furniture and interior design and also nods to Moda Bagno’s role in bringing them into Greek homes.
+To top it all up, we developed a viral month-long campaign that encompasses 200 unique print, digital and outdoor executions plus a limited edition of shopping bags, membership cards and merch as well as a spin off publication evoking nostalgia and old internet energy.
+We really wanted to reference the brand’s unapologetic creative heritage by creating something that’s fundamentally off, but is also funny and superfluous.

 Isabella’s Restaurant